-The Metropolitan Transportation Authority Capital Construction (MTACC) undertook a $400 million re-construction of the South Ferry Terminal Station to improve commuter access in Lower Manhattan.
+The Metropolitan Transportation Authority Construction & Development (MTA C&D), formerly Capital Construction, undertook a $400 million reconstruction of the South Ferry Terminal Station to improve commuter access in Lower Manhattan.
 The upgraded station now allows for 10-car train service and improved storage and train egress in and out of the station.
 The work was performed in Battery Park in Lower Manhattan.
-The program involves several contracts including the design-build construction of a new structural box station, the finishes and signal work, and the improvement of Peter Minuet Plaza above the station.
+The program involved several contracts including the design-build construction of a new structural box station, the finishes and signal work, and the improvement of Peter Minuet Plaza above the station.

-PMA led MTACC’s defense of significant claims before the Dispute Resolution Board that led to final closeout settlements on terms favorable to MTACC.
-PMA now provides project controls services that include monitoring the contractor schedule for the South Ferry Station and other MTACC projects.
+PMA led MTA C&D’s defense of significant claims before the Dispute Resolution Board that led to final closeout settlements on terms favorable to MTA C&D. PMA now provides project controls services that include monitoring the contractor schedule for the South Ferry Station and other MTA C&D projects.